 While most campaigns had their senior communications staff in-place by the spring, some are still making high-profile hires.
 One recent hire is PRWeek 40 Under 40 2017 honoree Alencia Johnson, who left Planned Parenthood after six years to join Sen. Elizabeth Warren’s (D-MA) team as director of public engagement, which was also one of her roles at the women’s healthcare organization.

 Hari Sevugan, former national press secretary for the Democratic National Committee and one-time spokesperson for President Barack Obama, tweeted on Thursday that he has joined the campaign of South Bend, Indiana, Mayor Pete Buttigieg.
-Sevugan is serving as deputy campaign manager for brand and media for the Navy veteran and first openly gay presidential candidate.
+Sevugan is serving as deputy campaign manager for brand and media for the Navy veteran and first major openly gay presidential candidate.

 Johnson and Sevugan will probably be among the last major campaign comms hires -- at least until some candidates drop out of the crowded race, says Mark Penn, managing partner of Stagwell Group and CEO of MDC Partners.
 "The teams should be pretty much in place, with the exception that as candidates drop out, people will move over to another candidate," he says.